gabrielm407/Azure_kubernetes_terraform/README.md

 terraform destroy
 ```

+   **(Optional) Give auto approve**
+   You can avoid having to say 'yes' every time you run the terraform destroy phase by running the following command (use with caution):
+   - auto approve:
+     ```bash
+     terraform destroy -auto-approve
+     ```

 ## Notes

+- Remember to change the subscription_id variable in the providers.tf file to the subcription ID in your Azure subscription
 - Ensure you have the necessary permissions in your Azure account to create resources.
 - Modify the `variables.tf` file to customize resource names and configurations as needed.